pingmelive/android.lib/README.md

 public void onCreate() {
     super.onCreate();

+      new pingMeLive.Builder(getApplicationContext())
+                      .setErrorEventEnabled(true) //By Default True - This will send error events to you .setErrorEventTitle("ERROR_TITLE") //Error Event title
+                      .setAPI_KEY("YOUR_API_KEY") //Your API KEY
+                      .setAPP_ID("YOUR_APP_ID") //Your APP ID
+                      .install();

       //By default you will get all the crashes and runtime error in a form of error event.
       //You will get an API KEY when you will register on pingmelive.com

-      String appName = "MyGreatApp";
-      String errorEventTitle = "Error for "+appName;

-      pingMeLive.install(getApplicationContext(),errorEventTitle,"API_KEY");

       //thats it

 }